 Please implement your project following the procedure and conditions for the relevant program as well as the plan and purpose of your project written in the application form.
 In principle, you must obtain approval from the Japan Foundation before making any major changes to the plan or postponing/canceling the project.
 A final report has to be submitted promptly to the Japan Foundation when your project is completed.
 Please note that grantees in some programs may be asked to report the participants' questionnaire results, media coverage, and the number of project participants.

-a) Details of projects supported by the Japan Foundation (e.g., name of the applicant and project description) will be made public in the Kokusai Koryu Kikin Jigyo Jisseki (Detailed Annual Report of the Japan Foundation Activities) on the Japan Foundation's website, and in other public-relations materials.
+- a)If the project is selected, information relating to the name of the applicant, name of the project, and overview of the project will be disclosed in the Kokusai Koryu Kikin Jigyo Jisseki (Detailed Annual Report of the Japan Foundation Activities) on the Japan Foundation's website, and in other public-relations materials.

-b)When a request for information based on the "Law Concerning the Disclosure of Information Held by Independent Administrative Institutions, Etc." (Law No. 140 of 2001), is received, materials such as submitted application forms will be disclosed (unless stipulated by law as not to be disclosed).
+- b)When a request for information based on the "Law Concerning the Disclosure of Information Held by Independent Administrative Institutions, Etc." (Law No. 140 of 2001), is received by the Japan Foundation, materials such as submitted application forms will be disclosed (unless stipulated by law as not to be disclosed).

-a)The Japan Foundation handles personal information appropriately and in accordance withthe Law Concerning Access to Personal Information Held by Independent Administrative Institutions (Law No. 59 of 2003) .
-Details of the Japan Foundation's personal information protection policy can be reviewed at the website (Japanese only):
+- a)The Japan Foundation handles personal information appropriately and in accordance with the Law Concerning Access to Personal Information Held by Independent Administrative Institutions (Law No. 59 of 2003) .
+Details of the Japan Foundation's personal information protection policy can be reviewed at the website.

-b) The Japan Foundation may in certain cases use personal information to inform recipients of grants of other Japan Foundation activities or to send recipients of grants public-relations materials, as well as for screening, implementation, and evaluation procedures of projects.
-Personal information such as a grantee's name, project title, and affiliation is also carried in the Detailed Annual Report of the Japan Foundation Activities, the Annual Report, on the Japan Foundation website, and in other public-relations materials.
-Personal information is also used to compile statistics appearing in the Annual Report.
-For details regarding the use of personal information in each program, please refer to each program's Application Instructions.
+- b)Personal information to inform recipients of grants of other Japan Foundation activities or to send recipients of grants public-relations materials, as well as for screening, implementation, and evaluation procedures of projects.
+Personal information provided in the application forms, such as a grantee's name, affiliation and project overview, is used in procedures such as screening, project implementation, and ex-post evaluation.
+It is also carried in the Detailed Annual Report of the Japan Foundation Activities, the Annual Report, on the Japan Foundation website, and in other public-relations materials.
+Personal information is also used for purposes such as the compilation of statistics.
+For details regarding the use of personal information in each program, please refer to the application instructions for each program.

 The Japan Foundation Grant Programs are operated in accordance with relevant Japanese laws including the "Law for the Proper Execution of a Budget Relating to Subsidies" (Law.
 No. 179 of 1955) as specified in Article 13 of the "Independent Administrative Institution Japan Foundation Law" (Law.
 No. 137 of 2002).
-Please also refer to “Terms and Conditions for a Grant”.
+Please also refer to “Terms and Conditions for a Grant”(PDF:30.1KB).